 For classic and traditional invitations, keep it simple!
 Look for a script or engraved fonts in a neutral tone on white or off-white cardstock.
 You don’t need to re-invent the wheel for nice invitations, and many invitation trends pass quickly with time.

 I browsed through classic invitation designs on Minted to find ours.
 I like the traditional fonts and the simple white and grey color scheme.
 You simply can’t go wrong with something like this.

 When I think of classic and traditional wedding dresses, I think of Audrey Hepburn (who is known for a high, straight neckline)and Grace Kelly (who is known for her timeless ballgown wedding dress).

-Think of simple cuts and fabrics, like taffeta or a shiny silk or satin.
-Less details and accessories = more.
+Think of simple cuts and fabrics, like taffeta or shiny silk or satin.
+Fewer details and accessories = more.
 You may also consider sleeves for a more modest look.

 Look at styles from decades ago and see which ones still feel beautiful today.
 That should be a pretty good indication of what may stand the test of time in the future.

 I knew I wanted a high neckline like Audrey Hepburn, perhaps the most classic style icon, and I got lucky that I found this on the first try at BHLDN just a few days after our engagement.
 My dress was completely plain on top, which gave it that classic feel I was going for, but it had a bit of lace on the bottom and buttons down the back, which are still traditional elements, but a bit fresh and modern at the same time.